rlknre/lolcode-interpreter-proj/README.md

 This project is in fulfillment of the requirements in CMSC 124: Design and Implementation of Programming Languages.
 UPLB.

 ### Requirements
 1. Ensure that the system has Python.
-You may check the Python site for installation guides.
+You may check the Python site for installation.
-2. After installing Python, open your terminal and type in the following to install the Tkinter library.
+2. After installing, open your terminal and type in the following to install the Tkinter library.
     - pip install tk

 ### Running Project